-Figure 2.2: Proposed design of medication dispenser from the group at UT [3].
+Figure 2.2: Proposed design of medication dispenser from the group at UT.
+[3]

-The dispenser is fed by a gravity, spring assisted, magazine of medication, which is labeled ”vertical tube containing tablets” in Figure 2.2. although having a gravity fed system allows for a larger number of tablets in the magazine, the spring hinders this capability.
+The dispenser is fed by a gravity, spring assisted, magazine of medication, which is labelled "vertical tube containing tablets” in Figure 2.2.
+Although having a gravity fed system allows for a larger number of tablets in the magazine, the spring hinders this capability.
 The spring would limit the number of tablets to the length of compression, and so the force imparted on the units by the spring would crush the tablets.
 It would also be limited by the size of the spring, causing a further design choice not shown in the report; length of the spring vs the spring constant.
-Getting the spring constant and length right for this loading mechanism would greatly effect the reliability of the magazine feed and determine how many tablets would be able to fit into a single load of the magazine.
+Getting the spring constant and length right for this loading mechanism would greatly affect the reliability of the magazine feed and determine how many tablets would be able to fit into a single load of the magazine.

 To dispense the tablets, a solenoid is placed at the bottom of the vertical tube and is activated to dispense one tablet.
-The solenoid is activated via an ”interface circuitry”, which in turn is controlled by a DAQ receiving commands via an internet connection.
+The solenoid is activated via an "interface circuitry”, which in turn is controlled by a DAQ receiving commands via an internet connection.
 This is similar to the design requirements to the White Lab Vending Machine.
 A physician controls when a tablet is dispensed.
 One issue with the device is that is doesn’t have any sensors depicted that would detect a jam or empty magazine.
 Although a camera is shown, this is to provide visuals of the patient the tablet is being dispensed to, to the physician.